by Collyn Rivers – Updated 2021

 If seeking to power an RV at home, you can use that adaptor – or have a licensed electrician install a 15 amp power outlet socket.

-The supply cables for caravans requirements apply now also to their general use.)
+The supply cables for travel trailers requirements apply now also to their general use.)

 Occupational Health, Safety and Welfare Regulations include provisions for protecting staff.
 These include regularly inspecting and testing electrical equipment and supply cable.
 This latter activity is known as ‘tagging’.
-It generally enforced by caravan parks and RV rally organisers.
+It generally enforced by travel trailer parks and RV rally organisers.

 None of the above legally requires users’ cables to be tagged.
-Some caravan parks, however, enforce it.
+Some travel trailer parks, however, enforce it.
 There is currently no legal requirement for them to do so.
 That may, however, be conditional for insurance cover.
-A caravan park can, however, enforce this as a condition of entry.
+A travel trailer park can, however, enforce this as a condition of entry.

 For cable taggers – check local Yellow Pages (or Google).